billand88/ChilkatVFP/Documentation/Class Library Name Change.md

 ### SET CLASSLIB TO ChilkatVFP ALIAS Chikat

-...and then instantiate the ChilkatVFP's email object.
+...and then instantiate the ChilkatVFP's email object if you're using Version 10 or greater.
 It's not pretty.